3 Easy Ways to Delete a Page in Microsoft Word (Video)

 Change to the View ribbon tab, and click to enable the Navigation Pane.
 Be sure to click to change to the Pages area.

 From here, scroll through the list of pages to find out if any surprise blank pages pop out at you.
 Once you identify them, you can delete them.

-For more useful Microsoft Word tricks, check out Word Quick Tips on LinkedIn Learning.
+For more useful Microsoft Word tricks, check out the course Word Quick Tips.

 Other LinkedIn Learning courses you might be interested in are:

 - Word 2016 Essential Training

 - Excel Quick Tips